jyourstone/wp-translations-sv_SE/README.md

 ## Countries, cities and continents in Swedish

-These files contains a collection of geographical names in English (en_US) and with translations to Swedish (sv_SE) in the following categories:
+These files contain a collection of geographical names in English (en_US) and with translations to Swedish (sv_SE) in the following categories:
 - Countries
 - Cities
 - Continents